dennis-tra/optimistic-provide/README.md

 ### Abstract

-The lifecycle of content in the IPFS network can be divided in three stages: publication, discovery and retrieval.
+The lifecycle of content in the IPFS network can be divided into three stages: publication, discovery, and retrieval.
-In the past much work has focussed on improving content discovery while efficiently storing provider records at appropriate peers is similarly important because it needs to be repeated periodically.
+In the past, much work has focussed on improving content discovery while efficiently storing provider records at appropriate peers is similarly important because it needs to be repeated periodically.
-This document proposes an optimistic approach to storing provider records in the libp2p Kademlia DHT to significantly speed up this process.
+This document proposes an optimistic approach to storing provider records in the libp2p Kademlia DHT to speed up this process significantly.
 It is based on a priori information about the network size.
 It comes with the trade-off of potentially storing more provider records than desired.

 ### Motivation

 When IPFS attempts to store a provider record in the DHT it tries to find the 20 closest peers to the corresponding `CID` using the XOR distance.
-To find these peers IPFS sends `FIND_NODES` RPCs to the closest peers it has in its routing table and then repeats the process for the set of returned peers.
+To find these peers, IPFS sends `FIND_NODES` RPCs to the closest peers in its routing table and then repeats the process for the set of returned peers.
 There are two termination conditions for this process:

 1. **Termination**: The 20 closest peers to the CID were queried for even closer peers but didn't yield closer ones.